 At the top of the Passo Giau, we will be able to enjoy a 360-degree view over the Dolomites, one of the most stunning views you can imagine.

-To end this great day, the Passo Falzarego on its easier side plus a couple of kilometers back to the top of the Valparola before our descend back to La Villa and return to Corvara.
+To end this great day, the Passo Falzarego on its easier side plus a couple of kilometres back to the top of the Valparola before our descent back to La Villa and return to Corvara.

 92km / 2,825m